DebasisPaul/EntityFrameworkTutorialwithASP.NETMVC/README.md

 - Now we've define the interface that we want to class name ProductRepository to implement.
 So lets create a class directly with in the repository directory named product repository & the first things we need to do is write the code to implement the `IProductRepository` Interface.

+- Visual Studio generates the relavent code stuffs for us.
+So Visual Studio generates default implementations for the rlavent method definations.
+So in this stage only want to ipmplement the code logic relavent to the web flow that is the focus of this Project.
+IE returning a collection of product data to the client side calling code in this case our Blazor component.
+We are going to new to use the ShopOnlineDnContext Object to interect with our ShopOnline Database.
+As u will recall earlier we registered the ShopOnlineDbContext object for dependency injection.
+This means that we're able to gain accessed to an object of type ShopOnlineDbContext by defining an appropriate parameterized constructor in our pruduct repository class.

 ### QA
 ---